ajschumacher/cnfg/example/README.md

 Now [example.py][] can be run however you want and it will pick up its configuration from the `.examplerc` in your home directory.
-In particular, all of these can work, assuming the relative directories are as implied:
+In particular, all of these can work, with relative directories as implied:

 ```python
 ./example.py